kristensala/music_player/README.md

 - For audio control, `miniaudio` is used
 - Rendering the whole UI: `raylib`
 - Custom taglib implementation (no library) to read the metadata of .mp3 and .flac files.
 (No WAV at the moment, but will come)
+- Shuffle queue is a simple `Fisher-Yates shuffle` algorithm

 ## Extras
 - File dialog from https://github.com/btzy/nativefiledialog-extended